O3Labs/SmartEco/Tutorials/SmartEcoDapp-Tutorial.md

 3. A website with deployed smart contracts that allows for trustless user trade, but also allows for a trusted escrow service for exchange.

-HAPPS fundamentally differ from DAPPS in that there is no expectation or need for all or even the majority of infrastructure to run in a completely decentralized manner.
-Rather they should use it where it clearly improves user security, experience, privacy or can rely on shared resources to reduce development time or costs.
+hAPPS fundamentally differ from DAPPS in that there is no expectation or need for all, or even the majority of infrastructure to run in a completely decentralized manner.
+Rather, they should use it where it clearly improves user security, experience, privacy or can rely on shared resources to reduce development time or costs.

 ### SmartEco Advantages